llvm/llvm-zorg/premerge/architecture.md

 ## GCP runners - Architecture overview

 Our runners are hosted on a GCP Kubernetes cluster, and use the [Action Runner Controller (ARC)](https://docs.github.com/en/actions/hosting-your-own-runners/managing-self-hosted-runners-with-actions-runner-controller/about-actions-runner-controller).
-The cluster has 3 nodes:
+The cluster has 3 pools:
   - llvm-premerge-linux
   - llvm-premerge-linux-service
   - llvm-premerge-windows

-**llvm-premerge-linux-service** is a fixed node, only used to host the services required to manage the premerge infra (controller, listeners, monitoring).
-Today, this node has only one `e2-small` machine.
+**llvm-premerge-linux-service** is a fixed pool, only used to host the services required to manage the premerge infra (controller, listeners, monitoring).
+Today, this pool has three `e2-highcpu-4` machine.

-**llvm-premerge-linux** is a auto-scaling node with large `c2d-highcpu-56` VMs.
-This node runs the Linux workflows.
+**llvm-premerge-linux** is a auto-scaling pool with large `n2-standard-64` VMs.
+This pool runs the Linux workflows.

-**llvm-premerge-windows** is a auto-scaling node with large `c2d-highcpu-56` VMs.
-Similar to the Linux node, but this time it runs Windows workflows.
+**llvm-premerge-windows** is a auto-scaling pool with large `n2-standard-64` VMs.
+Similar to the Linux pool, but this time it runs Windows workflows.

-### Service node: llvm-premerge-linux-service
+### Service pool: llvm-premerge-linux-service

-This node runs all the services managing the presubmit infra.
+This pool runs all the services managing the presubmit infra.
   - Action Runner Controller
   - 1 listener for the Linux runners.
   - 1 listener for the windows runners.